-We do not exclude in this chapter that $\Gamma(\omega) = 0$ for some $\omega$.
+We do not exclude in this section that $\Gamma(\omega) = 0$ for some $\omega$.
 This represents improper information, which can be interpreted as contradictory information.
 Under semantic aspects such improper information could and should be excluded.
-We refer to Section \ref{sec:SimpleRV} for a discussion of this issue in the context of simple random functions.
+We refer to Section \ref{subsec:SimpleRanMaps} for a discussion of this issue in the context of simple random functions.
 But for the present discussion this is not essential.
 If $\Gamma(\omega) \not= 0$ for all $\omega$, the random mapping is called \textit{normalised}.

-Consider then a random mapping $\Gamma : \Omega \rightarrow \Psi$ from a probability space $(\Omega,\mathcal{A},P)$ into an idempotent generalised information algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$.
-The corresponding support is defined for any $\psi \in \Psi$ as
+Consider then a random mapping $\Gamma : \Omega \rightarrow \Phi$ from a probability space $(\Omega,\mathcal{A},P)$ into an idempotent generalised information algebra $\Phi$.
+The corresponding support is defined for any $\psi \in \Phi$ as

 The set $s_{\Gamma}$ thus contains all assumptions $\omega$ for which $\Gamma(\omega)$ implies $\psi$.
-The following theorem collects a few elementary properties of the mapping $s_{\Gamma} : \Psi \rightarrow \mathcal{P}(\Omega)$ (see also Theorem \ref{th:AllolcSupp}):
+The following theorem collects a few elementary properties of the mapping $s_{\Gamma} : \Phi \rightarrow \mathcal{P}(\Omega)$ (see also Theorem \ref{th:AllolcSupp}):

-\begin{theorem} If $\Gamma : \Omega \rightarrow \Psi$, then \begin{enumerate} \item $s_{\Gamma}(1) = \Omega$, \item If $\phi \leq \psi$, then $s_{\Gamma}(\psi) \subseteq s_{\Gamma}(\psi)$, \item $s_{\Gamma}(\phi \cdot \psi) = s_{\Gamma}(\phi) \cap s_{\Gamma}(\psi)$ for all $\psi,\psi \in \Psi$, \item if $\Gamma$ is normalised, then $s_{\Gamma}(0) = \emptyset$. \end{enumerate} \end{theorem}
+\begin{theorem} If $\Gamma : \Omega \rightarrow \Phi$, then \begin{enumerate} \item $s_{\Gamma}(1) = \Omega$, \item If $\phi \leq \psi$, then $s_{\Gamma}(\psi) \subseteq s_{\Gamma}(\psi)$, \item $s_{\Gamma}(\phi \cdot \psi) = s_{\Gamma}(\phi) \cap s_{\Gamma}(\psi)$ for all $\phi,\psi \in \Phi$, \item if $\Gamma$ is normalised, then $s_{\Gamma}(0) = \emptyset$. \end{enumerate} \end{theorem}

-\begin{proof} (1) follows since $1$ is the least element in $\Psi$, hence $1 \leq \Gamma(\omega)$ for all $\omega \inÊ\Omega$.
+\begin{proof} (1) follows since $1$ is the least element in $\Phi$, hence $1 \leq \Gamma(\omega)$ for all $\omega \in \Omega$.
 (2) is obvious.
 (3) follows, since $\phi,\psi \leq \Gamma(\omega)$ if and only if $\phi \cdot \psi \leq \Gamma(\omega)$ and (4) follows from the definition of a normalised random mapping. \end{proof}

-Sometimes $\Psi$ may be a $\sigma$-semilattice or even a complete lattice, for instance, if $(\Psi,D;\leq,\bot,\cdot,\epsilon)$ is an algebraic or continuous information algebra.
+Sometimes $(\Phi,\leq)$ may be a $\sigma$-semilattice or even a complete lattice under information order, for instance, if $(\Phi,\cdot,0,1;E)$ is a compact or continuous information algebra.
 Then something more can be said about the support of a random mapping.

-\begin{theorem} Let $\Gamma : \Omega \rightarrow \Psi$ be a random mapping. \begin{enumerate} \item If $\Psi$ is a $\sigma$-semilattice, $\psi_{1},\psi_{2},\ldots \in \Psi$, then
+\begin{theorem} Let $\Gamma : \Omega \rightarrow \Phi$ be a random mapping. \begin{enumerate} \item If $(\Phi,\leq)$ is a $\sigma$-semilattice, $\psi_{1},\psi_{2},\ldots \in \Phi$, then

-\item If $\Psi$ is a complete lattice, $X \subseteq \Psi$, then
+\item If $(\Phi,\leq)$ is a complete lattice, $X \subseteq \Phi$, then

 \end{enumerate} \end{theorem}

 \begin{proof} (1) We have $\psi_{1},\psi_{2},\ldots \leq \Gamma(\omega)$ if and only if $\bigvee_{i=1}^{\infty} \psi_{i} \leq \Gamma(\omega)$.
 This implies (\ref{eq:AllOfSupSigma}).